Vital Statistics on American Politics 2007-2008

 Reference librarians should never be overlooked in the quest for information.
 Librarians for government document collections are also invaluable resources.
 Interlibrary loans can help to secure less readily available volumes, although principal reference works and current material seldom circulate in this fashion.

 For some material, one may need to contact organizations that compile or disseminate the data.
 Various directories (most now online as well as in hard copy) are available–of party organizations, interest groups, associations, research institutions, and state agencies.
 At the federal level, Congressional Quarterly's Washington Information Directory is a valuable guide to potential sources.
 The Council of State Governments, with its CSG State Directories of administrative and elected officials, provides a similar service at the state level.

 Data and texts are now often available in electronic form.
 Numerous commercial vendors offer online data services, and government agencies have moved many publications onto the Web, some of them exclusively so.
 Although such a change makes information widely available, it also means that consumers of information must be computer literate.
 Fortunately, producers are providing more user-friendly sites at the same time that consumers are becoming more sophisticated.

 Archives of electronic data also constitute a valuable source of information and were the source of several tables and figures for this volume.
 The Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan has the largest collection of such data.
 A guide to its resources is available at http://www.icpsr.umich.edu, and some of its data are made available there for observation and analysis online.
 Most major research universities are members of the consortium.
-To learn how to obtain data, one should contact the official university representative of the ICPSR.
+Anyone wishing to learn how to obtain data should contact the official university representatives of ICPSR.